anir-tubi/tubi-roku/README.md

   - push the `release_x_y_z` branch to Github.
   - make a PR to the `x_y_branch` on Github from the `release_x_y_z` branch.
   - prompt you to make a Github release (including adding build notes) in the CLI based on the tag that was just created. __If you choose not to make a release in the CLI, you must do step 14.__
     - Automatic release note generation has now been added.
 If you choose not to use the automatically generated release notes, please make sure that the release notes adhere to the following.
-Each build note should be correspond to a change that was submitted as part of the QA Shortcut ticket that you made earlier.
+Each build note should be correspond to a change that was submitted as part of the QA JIRA ticket that you made earlier.
 Remember, do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
 Assume non technical readers will be consuming this information.
   - copy the Github urls for the two PRs made above to the clipboard.

     __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Submission Release Steps](https://github.com/adRise/project-total-recall/docs/manual_release.md#submission-release)